plabayo/rama/docs/book/src/intro/state.md

 `Extensions` is what this chapter is about, and its documemtation can be consumed at <https://ramaproxy.org/docs/rama/extensions/struct.Extensions.html>.

 - access `Extensions` that can be used to dynamically get and set extra (optional) data, to be passed for usage by inner service(s).
-- spawn tasks for the given (async) executor, doing so gracefully if configured to do so.
-- abrubt tasks early in a graceful manner in case of a shutdown using the gracuful `ShutdownGuard` if defined.

 [`Extensions`]: https://ramaproxy.org/docs/rama/extensions/struct.Extensions.html
 [`Extensions::insert`]: https://ramaproxy.org/docs/rama/extensions/struct.Extensions.html#method.insert